levoxtrip/PKB/docs/topics/be.md

 ### Money

-Dont solve for money, dont solve for prestige.
+Don't solve for money, don't solve for prestige.

 Money is nice but one can choose to see it not as the absolute measure of wealth, but as a useful tool to help achieve true inner wealth.

-### Define your values

-- What is important to you?
-- What do you want in your life?
-- What is pushing you?
-- What is your message?